Changes can occur to properties and it’s our job to keep information up-to-date and accurate.

 In-person property inspections

-- There is a sales investigation because your residential property has been sold.
+- There is a sales review because you recently purchased your residential property.

 - We're carrying out a neighbourhood inspection, inspecting all the homes in an area.
 This happens when: